apurvanakade/apurvanakade.github.io/src/research.md

 <!-- [<img src="images/donuts.png" width="70%" style="display:block; margin:auto">](https://drive.google.com/file/d/1iQ_-iqu1x4ueYT4ucNbb_WgAeaf19Ysc/view?usp=sharing) -->

-I work in the area of algebraic topology and homotopy theory.
+My research is in the area of algebraic topology and homotopy theory.
 My broad interests are in understanding how homotopy theoretic tools can be used to solve problems from other areas of math.